open-edge-insights/eii-azure-bridge/README.md

 #### Expected Results

-Provided all of the setups above ran correctly, your edge node should now be running your Azure IoT Edge modules, the EII Azure Bridge, and the EII services you selected.
+Provided all of the setups above ran correctly, your edge node should now be running your Azure IoT Edge modules, the Azure Bridge, and the EII services you selected.

-It is possible that for the EII Azure Bridge (and any Python Azure IoT Edge modules) you will see that the service crashes the first couple of times it attempts to come up on your edge system with an exception similar to the following:
+It is possible that for the Azure Bridge (and any Python Azure IoT Edge modules) you will see that the service crashes the first couple of times it attempts to come up on your edge system with an exception similar to the following: